 Networking continues to evolve as infrastructure becomes more distributed, automated, and software-driven.
+Modern networking trends include software-defined networking, cloud networking, and automated infrastructure management.
 For IT professionals, strong networking skills are no longer optional.
 Whether you work in operations, cloud, security, or development, networking knowledge directly impacts how well you design, troubleshoot, and scale systems.

 This blog explains the most important networking skills every IT professional needs to stay relevant.
 It is written in a simple, interview-focused style and highlights future skills such as cloud networking and automation, while reinforcing core fundamentals that never go out of demand.